nsi-test/qtest/README.md

 You can download the results into tab delimited csv file on your computer.

+Unique for the script - it uses an input file with id-s and generates a tab delimited csv with the results mapped by id-s (it is for usefulness, id-s can be serial numbers, computer names, usernames, etc.)

 ### Short description of the software:

 It uses an algorithm based on considering combinations of characters as numbers in a specific bijective number system.